-A (revolving) mortgage ((ne)teito-ken) may be created over land and building by the execution of a mortgage agreement and will be perfected by registration at the relevant registry.
-There are special types of mortgages - the "factory mortgage (kojo-teito-ken)" (for relatively small-sized factories) and the "factory foundation mortgage (kojo zaidan teito-ken)" (for large corporations' factories) - which will cover factories' real property, machinery and certain other assets.
+A (revolving) mortgage ((ne)teito-ken) may be created over land and buildings by the execution of a mortgage agreement, and will be perfected by registration at the relevant registry.
+There are special types of mortgage - the "factory mortgage" (kojo-teito-ken) (for relatively small factories) and the "factory foundation mortgage" (kojo zaidan teito-ken) (for large corporations' factories) - which will cover factories' real property, machinery and certain other pertinent assets.
+In addition, railroads, mining rights, canals, port transport businesses, road traffic businesses, sightseeing facilities and certain other assets may constitute a foundation to be mortgaged under special foundation mortgage laws.

-Pledges (shichi-ken) can be created over land and building, equipment and machinery by execution of pledge agreements.
+Pledges (shichi-ken) can be created over land, buildings, equipment and machinery by execution of pledge agreements.
 In case of a pledge upon movables, their possessions shall be transferred to the pledgees, which may not be substituted by registrations with the Nakano registry.

-Security Assignments (joto tanpo-ken) may be also created over land and building, machinery and equipment by execution of security assignment agreements.
+Security assignments (joto tanpo-ken) may also be created over land, buildings, machinery and equipment by execution of security assignment agreements.
 Unlike pledges, the assignor can continue to hold the possession of the collateral movables for and on behalf of the assignee (senyu-kaitei).